Assiut Asyut, Egypt Travel Guide

 Any special exhibits are likely temporary and local, with information available locally, often in Arabic.

-Assiut's historical landscape extends beyond its most famous landmarks, with archaeological ruins, ancient districts, and religious sites revealing its layered past.
+Assiut's historical landscape extends beyond its most significant famous landmarks, with archaeological ruins, ancient districts, and religious sites revealing its layered past.

 The site of the old Egyptian city lies beneath modern Assiut.
 Archaeological remains are scattered and not easily accessible due to urban development.
 It was a major ancient center and cult site for the wolf-god Wepwawet.